lee-dan/DragonFruit-LLM/README.md

 ### 3. Start Testing!

 You can now open your browser to `http://localhost:3000` to access the FailProof dashboard and start running your first tests.

+## Supported Models

+The FailProof platform supports testing with the following models:

+### OpenAI Models
+- GPT-4o Mini
+- GPT-4o
+- GPT-3.5 Turbo

+### Anthropic Models
+- Claude 3 Sonnet

+### Local Models
+- Llama 3.2 1B (requires local model file)

+To use the local Llama model, make sure you have the model file (e.g., `Llama-3.2-1B-Instruct-Q8_0.gguf`) and set the `LLAMA_MODEL_PATH` environment variable to point to it.